Hot weather in NYC means cooling off in a fountain, taking the kids to park to cool down, and more adventures in the era before air conditioning.

 After years of growth through various successful businesses, Detroit became a major transportation hub, and many Gilded Age mansions were built to the east and west of what is now downtown Detroit.

 Below are several chapters from a book that was issued the same year as the Titanic disaster, and was called simply Titanic.
-While many aspects of the story as published were based on interviews and official re...
+While many aspects of the...
 Click to read more...

 How did the Kentucky Derby get started?
 Now, the famous Louisville horse race is the first part of the American Triple Crown of Thoroughbred Racing, but when it started, people didn't know how important and iconic the Derby would eventually become.
 Here's a look back at its history.